Removing an old fuel oil tank from yard.

 Incentives for Geothermal Heat Pumps

 Installation and equipment costs vary by location.
-The total setup for our 1,900 square foot home, including the hot water option, will cost $24,000.
+The total setup for our 1,900-square-foot home, including the hot water option, will cost $24,000.
 But the reason we can afford to do this is because we’re not paying anywhere near that amount.
-With incentives and rebates, we will receive from the federal government, State of Maryland, our county, and our local energy utility company, the total final cost to us will be closer to $11,200.
+With incentives and rebates that we'll receive from the federal government, State of Maryland, our county, and our local energy utility company, the total final cost to us will be closer to $11,200.

-And we won’t have to pay anything up front because we have taken out a special one-year, interest-free geothermal installation loan from a reputable company.
-We will have received the tax breaks and grants before the loan is due.
-Other longer-term payment options are available, but you need to be careful to consider the amount of interest that they will charge past any interest-free period.
+And we won’t have to pay anything upfront because we've taken out a special one-year, interest-free geothermal installation loan from a reputable company.
+We'll have received the tax breaks and grants before the loan is due.
+Other longer-term payment options are available, but you need to be careful to consider the amount of interest that they'll charge past any interest-free period.

 In the end, we estimate that the geothermal installation and equipment will only cost us about $1,200 more than installing a top-of-the-line air heat pump and furnace.
-If we’d foregone the water heating option, it would have been about the same cost.
+If we’d foregone the water heating option, it would've been about the same cost.
 And since we’ll be using less energy, we’ll end up saving much more over the years.
-If we are able to afford solar panels in the future, the house will be more efficient and almost independent of grid energy.
+If we're able to afford solar panels in the future, the house will be more efficient and almost independent of grid energy.

-I will be writing more articles about our journey into greener living through geothermal in the coming weeks and months, including what the installation process entails and what it’s like living with geothermal.
-I will also be writing about our adventure in rebuilding our lives in the country and all the plants, good food, hard work, and fun that involves.
+I'll be writing more articles about our journey into greener living through geothermal in the coming weeks and months, including what the installation process entails and what it’s like living with geothermal.
+I'll also be writing about our adventure in rebuilding our lives in the country and all the plants, good food, hard work, and fun that involves.